ajv-validator/ajv/README.md

 - they make your schemas more expressive and less verbose
 - they are fun to use

-You can define custom keywords with [addKeyword](https://github.com/epoberezkin/ajv/tree/v2.0#api-addkeyword) method.
-Keywords are defined on the `ajv` instance level - new instances will not have previously defined keywords automatically.
+You can define custom keywords with [addKeyword](#api-addkeyword) method.
+Keywords are defined on the `ajv` instance level - new instances will not have previously defined keywords.

 Ajv allows defining keywords with:
 - validation function
 - compilation function
 - macro function
-- NOT IMPLEMETED: compilation function that should return code (as string) that will be inlined in the currently compiled schema.
+- inline compilation function that should return code (as string) that will be inlined in the currently compiled schema.

-### Define keyword using validation function (NOT RECOMMENDED)
+### Define keyword with validation function (NOT RECOMMENDED)

 Validation function will be called during data validation.
 It will be passed schema, data and parentSchema (if it has 3 arguments) at validation time and it should return validation result as boolean.
 It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).